KushBlazingJudah/website/index.md

 - **email**: refer to my [pgp key](key.asc)
 - **irc**: `WSJ` on [rizon](https://rizon.net), [libera](https://libera.chat), and [OFTC](https://oftc.net)
 - **xmpp**: `wsj@paranoid.network` *otr welcome!* and be patient, i don't know XMPP very well
-- **discord**: **please avoid if at all possible.** `WeedSmokingJew#7933`

-## What do you do?

-I fish lobster and crab in the summer.
-It's an alright job if you don't mind 4 AM mornings.
-I do mind them which makes it slightly less of an alright job but I suffer through it.

-I spend my spare time programming, playing games, listening to music, or learning something.

 ## What are you doing?